 Every winter, our team of Mountain Travel Experts sets out across ski destinations worldwide to deepen their resort knowledge, scout the best hotels, ski the terrain firsthand, and soak up the local culture.
-I recently sat down with many of them to gather the behind-the-scenes highlights from their FAM (familiarization) trips—and trust me, their experiences made me want to pack a bag and chase powder across Europe.
+I recently sat down with many of them to gather the behind-the-scenes highlights from their FAM (familiarization) trips.
+Trust me, their experiences made me want to pack a bag and chase food, snow, and apres-ski parties across Europe.

 Here’s the inside story of what they saw, where they stayed, what they loved—and what they think you need to know before booking your own trip.